Generic Error Bounds for the Generalized Lasso with Sub-Exponential Data: Introduction

 The popularity of Lasso-type estimators is due to several desirable properties.
-Perhaps most importantly, many efficient algorithmic implementations are available for \eqref{LS_K} due to the convexity of $\sset$ \citep[e.g., see][]{ehjt04,zh05,tib11}, accompanied by the suitability for a statistical analysis due to its simple variational formulation \citep[e.g., see the textbooks by][]{bg11,fh13,htw15}.
-A more astonishing feature of the generalized Lasso is its ability to deal with \emph{non-linear} relations between~$x$ and~$y$.
-In fact, inspired by a classical result of \citet{bri82}, a recent work of \citet{pv16} shows that for Gaussian input vectors, the generalized Lasso \eqref{LS_K} yields a consistent estimator for \emph{single-index models}, i.e., $y = f(\scpr{x, \beta_0})$ with an unknown, non-linear distortion function $f : \R \to \R$.
-This finding has triggered a lot of related and follow-up research, e.g., see~\citet{tah15,os16,gen16,tr19,gmw18,so19,tr18,gj19}.
-We note that these works form only a small fraction of a whole research area on non-linear observation models, lying at interface of statistics, learning theory, signal processing, and compressed sensing.
-A comprehensive review of the literature goes beyond the scope of this paper, and we refer the reader to \citet[Sec.~4.2]{gen19} and the references therein for more details in that regard.
+Perhaps most importantly, many efficient algorithmic implementations are available for \eqref{LS_K} due to the convexity of $\sset$ (e.g., see \citep{ehjt04,zh05,tib11}), accompanied by the suitability for a statistical analysis due to its simple variational formulation (e.g., see the textbooks \citep{bg11,fh13,htw15}).
+A more astonishing feature of the generalized Lasso \eqref{LS_K} is its ability to deal with \emph{non-linear} relations between~$x$ and~$y$.
+In fact, inspired by a classical result of \citet{bri82}, a recent work of \citet{pv16} shows that for Gaussian input vectors, \eqref{LS_K} yields a consistent estimator for \emph{single-index models}, i.e., $y = f(\scpr{x, \beta_0})$ with an unknown, non-linear distortion function $f : \R \to \R$.
+This finding has triggered a lot of related and follow-up research, e.g., see~\citep{tah15,os16,gen16,tr19,gmw18,so19,tr18,gj19}.
+We note that these works form only a small fraction of a whole research area on non-linear observation models, lying at the interface of statistics, learning theory, signal processing, and compressed sensing.
+A comprehensive review of the literature goes beyond the scope of this paper, and we refer the reader to \citep[Sec.~4.2]{gen19} and the references therein for more details in that regard.